vapq/friends/index.md

 # Latest News:
-* Logiccloth has used the Time Machiene!
+* [BREAKING] LogicCloth has used there Time Machine to send a BackBox Package (AKA, Time Machine Package) to Despair, Results are Unknown.